AdrianSkar/markdown/fcc_guide.md

 If no matching `case` clause is found, the program looks for the optional `default` clause, and if found, transfers control to that clause, executing the associated statements.
 If no `default` clause is found, the program continues execution at the statement following the end of `switch`.
 By convention, the `default` clause is the last clause, but it does not need to be so.

 The optional `break` statement associated with each case label ensures that the program breaks out of switch once the matched statement is executed and continues execution at the statement following switch.
-If `break` is omitted, the program continues execution at the next statement in the `switch` statement.
+If `break` is omitted, the program continues execution at the next statement in the `switch` statement.<sup><a href="#cite1">1</a></sup>

 ### Problem Explanation: